8 ways to pump up your productivity in Android

 Take a few minutes to take control of your notifications, however, and they can become genuinely helpful instead of annoying.
 The first step is to perform a personal notification audit: Over the next few days, carefully consider every notification that shows up on your phone and whether it's telling you something you need to know immediately — something, in other words, that actually warrants a notification.
 Odds are, most alerts from social media apps, news apps, shopping apps and other non-essential sources are more distracting than useful, and turning them off will turn your phone into a better business tool.

 One by one, look in each overly eager app to see if there's an obvious way to disable or at least scale back its notifications.
 If you can't find such an option, let Android help: Press and hold the next notification the app sends you.
-That'll give you options to block the app's notifications entirely or allow them to come through only silently, without any accompanying sounds or vibrations.
+That'll give you options to block some or all of the app's notifications or allow them to come through only silently, without any accompanying sounds or vibrations.
+(Depending on what version of Android your device is running, you may first have to tap an "Info" icon or "All Categories" option to find the full series of choices.)

 Think, too, about basic notifications like email.
 Do you really need to be notified about every single message that comes into your inbox?
 If you use Gmail or Inbox, you can configure the apps to notify you only for specific types of high-priority messages, which can go a long way in cutting down on noise and letting you focus on what matters.

 Last but not least, learn to fully utilize Android's Do Not Disturb feature.
-Look in the Sound section of your system settings to set up the parameters for how it'll work, paying close attention to "priority only" mode.
-That mode allows only the types of alerts you whitelist — such as phone calls, for example, and perhaps messages from high-priority contacts — to notify you when it's activated.
+Look in the Sound section of your system settings to set up the parameters for how it'll work, paying close attention to the customizable exceptions.
+Those allow you to whitelist specific types of alerts — such as phone calls, for example, and perhaps messages from high-priority contacts — and allow those to notify you while all other alerts remain silent.
 You may also want to set up rules to automatically activate Do Not Disturb during specific times or circumstances (a feature available on Android 6.0 and higher).

 5. Snap between apps

 On the desktop front, power users have long relied on Windows' Alt-Tab hotkey to toggle between apps without wasting time.
-As of last year's Android 7.0 release, Android has a similar option: Double-tap your device's Overview key (the typically square-shaped icon next to Back and Home), and you'll snap back and forth between your two most recent processes — no additional action required.
+As of Android 7.0, Android has a similar option: Double-tap your device's Overview key (the typically square-shaped icon next to Back and Home), and you'll snap back and forth between your two most recent processes — no additional action required.

+If you're using the new gesture navigation system introduced with Android P, you can flick the Home button to the right to achieve a similar effect.

 6. Split your screen